haitham1484/CodePath/README.md

 The following **additional** features are implemented:
 - [x] added virginia tech graphics to emphasize my school spirit!
 - [x] added switch button functionality in the settings screen
-- [x] switch button functionality remebers default option when transitioning back in forth between apps/ homescreen/maincontroller
+- [x] switch button functionality "remembers" default option when transitioning back in forth between apps/ homescreen/maincontroller
 - [x] split option funtionality implemented to calulate the bill amount across multiple parties/individuals
 - [x] contributed some sense of humor to the project by leaving a kind reminder at the bottom for the user